What is a Stamp Duty Refund?

 From 1st April 2016, residential Stamp Duty Rates were increased by the UK Government for people purchasing an additional property or buy to let property.
 Anybody purchasing an additional property after this date, would more than likely have to pay the additional 3% SDLT on every stamp duty tax bracket, resulting in a much higher SDLT amount than expected.

 However, there are certain exclusions that most people are not aware of, as well as being able to claim a refund of additional Stamp Duty paid when purchasing an additional property and special SDLT rates and rules that apply to First Time Buyers.

-Higher Stamp Duty Rates / Additional Property SDLT - Flow Diagram & Decider
+Higher Stamp Duty Rates / Additional Property Stamp Duty Land Tax (SDLT) - Flow Diagram & Decider

 By simply answering a few questions, you can quickly determine if your purchase is subject to the higher rate of stamp duty or SDLT.
 Use the flow diagram below to help answer the question of "Do I have to pay the higher rate of stamp duty on my purchase?"